 Feeling a little overwhelmed?
-We don’t blame you.
-Like we said earlier, we’ve been there.
-And, like we also said earlier, we can help you join all the dots.
-Give us a call or drop in for a beverage and talk us through what’s in your head.
+We don’t blame you; a branding project is a big deal.
+Luckily, we are small business branding and marketing communications experts, and we can provide you with creative, bespoke and affordable branding solutions.
+Give us a call or drop by the studio for a beverage and talk us through what’s in your head.

 It’s all well and good us telling you all of this, but showing you is even better.
 Our client, Amberth, is a great example of how investing in branding can pay dividends in the long run.

 The challenge: Formerly ‘P&T Kitchens’, this London-based, family-run business grew their client base offering bespoke kitchen design and installation services.
 They soon realised it was possible to target a greater, more affluent market by expanding to include bathroom installations and interior design services.
 The problem was, they were struggling to reach the desired audience.